vocdoni/ui-components/packages/chakra-components/README.md

 }
 ~~~

+> Beware that you'll also see a `ClientProvider` also from
+> `@vocdoni/react-providers`.
+You should always be using the one included with
+> chakra components in order to have all the features they provide.

 Note `env` can be any of the [SDK available environments][sdk environments],
 either in string format, or using the SDK `EnvOptions` enum.